Talk Isn't Always Cheap: Understanding Failure Modes in Multi-Agent Debate: Discussion

 \section{Discussion}

-Our findings challenge the prevailing assumption that deliberation among AI agents will always improve reasoning.
+Our findings challenge the prevailing and natural view that deliberation among AI agents will always improve reasoning.
 In fact, our experiments reveal that multi-agent debate can sometimes degrade performance: group accuracy often declines over successive rounds of debate.
-This counterintuitive trend holds even when the majority of agents perform well individually on the task.
-In other words, additional exchange of reasons between agents does not always correct mistakes; instead, it can amplify them.
+This counterintuitive trend holds even when the majority of agents perform well individually on the task and even when weaker models have access to the reasoning of stronger models.
+In other words, additional exchange of reasons between agents does not always correct mistakes; instead, it may amplify them.

-We frequently observe that stronger agents flip from correct to incorrect answers in response to weaker peers' arguments more often than weaker agents learn the correct answer from their stronger peers.
-In these cases, stronger models agree reflexively with less capable models rather than critically evaluating their reasoning, and we confirm this observation by examining specific agent responses during debate.
-This behavior suggests that overly sycophantic behavior encouraged by current alignment techniques may inadvertently encourage undue deference, causing agents to cede their correct positions under pressure.
-The net effect is that heterogeneous groups can converge on wrong answers together, negating the potential benefits of discussion.

-These results imply that naive debate protocols risk propagating errors instead of correcting them.
-Our work highlights the need to design debate systems that discourage blind agreement through structured critique.
-For instance, future frameworks might actively encourage agents to consider the robustness of other agents' reasoning, or incorporate confidence estimates or credibility scores so that arguments are weighted by each agent's expertise.
-Training or incentive schemes could explicitly penalize unjustified agreement and reward independent verification of claims.
-By encouraging agents to selectively trust peer reasoning – rather than reflexively deferring – we could help preserve the constructive potential of multi-agent debate.
-Ultimately, improving debate robustness will require aligning models not just to agree politely, but to question peers rigorously when appropriate.